nexmo-se/video-api-effects/README.md

 1. `npm install`
 2. `npm run build-umd`
-3. `cd example` and `npm start`.
+3. `cd sample-app` and `npm install`.
 The app server will start on port 3000

 ### Assets